Janusz Kulon

 Research interests

-My research interests include biomedical engineering and computing, design of medical instrumentation, digital signal processing and knowledge based and expert systems and recently AI and machine learning.
-My work on novel instrumentation for characterisation of electrostatic properties of pharmaceutical aerosols has significantly contributed to the UK’s standing in this area.
-I have designed several prototypes of novel instruments for aerosol characterisation such as the PSCA, BCMS, FBCMC.
-These instruments provide fast, measurement capability of the total bipolar charge fractions on a population of aerosol particles primarily in the inhalable particle size range between 0.5 to 10um.
-The experimental results obtained from pharmaceutical aerosols clearly showed that active drug component mixed with a carrier substance modifies the electrostatic properties of the pharmaceutical sample.
-This discovered effect has very important implications for the drug formulation and the design of a new generation, more efficient medical inhalers.
-The research work was supported by GlaxoSmitkline.
-Before joining USW in 2004, I worked as a Research Fellow at Brunel University where I developed a knowledge-based system supporting design of metal forming processes.
-The EPSRC (GR/N21611/01) funded research was in collaboration with six industrial partners and contributed to UK competitiveness by providing reduced engineering work overhead costs.
+My research focuses on biomedical engineering, computing, medical instrumentation design, digital signal processing, and more recently, artificial intelligence (AI) and machine learning.
+My work on novel instruments for characterizing the electrostatic properties of pharmaceutical aerosols has significantly enhanced the UK's reputation in this field.
+I have designed several prototypes of innovative instruments for aerosol characterization, such as the PSCA, BCMS, and FBCMC.
+These instruments enable rapid measurement of the total bipolar charge fractions in aerosol particles, primarily within the inhalable size range of 0.5 to 10 µm.
+Experimental results from pharmaceutical aerosols have demonstrated that the active drug component, when mixed with a carrier substance, alters the sample's electrostatic properties.
+This discovery has very important implications for drug formulation and the design of more efficient next-generation medical inhalers.
+The research was supported by GlaxoSmithKline.

-Since 2006 I have led the Biomedical Engineering and Computing Research Group in collaboration with Cardiff and Vale University Health Board (UHB).
-My current research, supported by EPSRC, KESS and the NHS, has produced new insights into the way patients with musculoskeletal deformities are assessed and diagnosed resulting in significant changes proposed towards a new clinical protocol for postural assessment.
-Key achievements together with collaborators include: the design and implementation of novel algorithms for anthropometric feature extraction and classification of musculoskeletal deformities, the development of a novel heuristic method to dynamically control a digital skeleton to represent the spinal shape from a set of anatomical markers and a new algorithm for localisation of anatomical landmarks using a combination of Bayesian probability and an iteratively reweighted least squares method.
+Since 2006 I have led the Biomedical Engineering and Computing Research Group in collaboration with Cardiff and Vale University Health Board (CVUHB), REU headed by Professor Colin Gibson.
+My current research, supported by the EPSRC, KESS, and the NHS, has provided new insights into the assessment and diagnosis of musculoskeletal deformities, leading to significant proposals for revising clinical protocols for postural assessment.
+Key achievements with collaborators include designing novel algorithms for anthropometric feature extraction and deformity classification, developing a heuristic method for dynamically controlling a digital skeleton to represent spinal shape from anatomical markers, and creating a new algorithm for identifying anatomical landmarks using a combination of Bayesian probability and iteratively reweighted least squares methods.

-Since October 2019 I have been a PI on a project titled “Clinical Decision Support System for Skin Monitoring and Melanoma Detection using Machine Learning” funded via KESS program and the NHS.
-The aim of the project is to develop a machine learning and advanced image processing algorithm which could lead to new approaches in skin monitoring and early melanoma detection.
-This project is conducted in collaboration with the Clinical Bioinformatics team, CVUHB and the Institute of Dermatology, University Hospital of Wales, Cardiff represented by Dr Richard Motley.
+Since October 2019, I have served as Principal Investigator (PI) on the project “Clinical Decision Support System for Skin Monitoring and Melanoma Detection Using Machine Learning,” funded by the KESS program and the NHS.
+The project aims to develop machine learning and advanced image processing algorithms to innovate skin monitoring techniques and early melanoma detection.
+This project is conducted in collaboration with the Clinical Bioinformatics team at CVUHB and the Institute of Dermatology, University Hospital of Wales, represented by Dr. Richard Motley.

 Experience

-I have 25 years of research and teaching experience in computing and electronics.
-I gained my M.Eng degree in Electronics and Computer Science from Krakow University of Technology, Poland in 1995 and Ph.D from Brunel University of West London, UK in 2003.
+I have 28 years of experience in research and teaching in computing and electronics.
+I earned my M.Eng in Electronics and Computer Science from Krakow University of Technology, Poland, in 1995, and my Ph.D. from Brunel University, West London, UK, in 2003.

 Teaching interests

-Over the last 25 years I have taught at both undergraduate and postgraduate level including: Undertaking lectures, tutorials and lab demonstrations in the following modules: Robotics, Advanced Data Structures and Algorithms, Object-Oriented Analysis & Design, Software Engineering , Digital Signal Processing, Web Security, E-commerce Implementation, Digital and Analog Electronics, C Programming and Software System Design, Network and Interfaces Fundamentals, Internet Systems, Internet Technologies, Multimedia Technology and Programming.
+• Over the last 25 years I have taught at both undergraduate and postgraduate level including: Undertaking lectures, tutorials and lab demonstrations in the following modules: Machine Learning and Autonomous Systems, Machine Learning and Natural Intelligence, Intelligent Decision Support Systems, Robotics, Advanced Data Structures and Algorithms, Secure Software Development, Object-Oriented Analysis & Design, Software Engineering , Digital Signal Processing, Web Security, E-commerce Implementation, Digital and Analog Electronics, C Programming and Software System Design, Network and Interfaces Fundamentals, Internet Systems, Internet Technologies, Multimedia Technology and Programming.

 Expertise